-- 1) Approved plans, to reflect staff and advisory board comments, as approved by the City Council: - A. Application, received 4-13-10 - B. ALTA/ACSM Land Title Survey, Mionske, dated 9-5-2003, received 4-13-10 - C. Floor Plan, JAKL, dated 3-8-10, received 4-13-10 - 2) This Special Use Permit is granted specifically to this applicant based on the floor plans submitted.
+- 1) Approved plans, to reflect staff and advisory board comments, as approved by the City Council: - A. Application, received 10-17-11 - B. ALTA/ACSM Land Title Survey, Mionske, dated 9-5-2003, received 10-17-11 - C. Floor Plan, JAKL, dated 3-8-10, received 10-17-11 - 2) This Special Use Permit is granted specifically to this applicant based on the floor plans submitted.
 An increase in the intensity of the use beyond what is indicated in the application is not permitted.
-A change in ownership will require a new Special Use Permit. - 3) All proposed signage shall meet the requirements of the Unified Development Ordinance for Commercial Signs (Article 4-1000 F) - 4) The petitioner shall address all comments of the Planning and Economic Development, Engineering and Building, Public Works, Fire Rescue and Police Departments.
+A change in ownership will not require a new Special Use Permit as long as the intensity of the use is not altered. - 3) All proposed signage shall meet the requirements of the Unified Development Ordinance for Commercial Signs (Article 4-1000 F) - 4) The petitioner shall address all comments of the Planning and Economic Development, Engineering and Building, Public Works, Fire Rescue and Police Departments.